Hoffman Estates, Illinois Based Mortgage Broker Reveals 3 Things Lenders Don’t Want You to Know About Shopping for a Mortgage Online

-Hoffman Estates, Illinois based Mortgage Broker Paul Freitag reveals 3 things you should watch out for when shopping for home-finance products on the Internet.
+Hoffman Estates, Illinois based Mortgage Broker Mr. Freitag reveals 3 things you should watch out for when shopping for home-finance products on the Internet.

 “Sometimes, these Internet services might work fairly well for certain people.”
 “But the one-size-fits-all approach they offer is going to leave a lot of people with loans that aren’t the best for them, or even worse, they may be shut out of the process altogether.”